 |Clothing, Accessories & Gifts||$148||$5|

 This article was written by Lisa Romanova and originally appeared on CulturalFoodies.com.
 Follow her adventures on Instagram.
-Club Elsewhere publishes inspirational ideas on travel and life design.
-Contribute an article of your own and work with us here.
+Club Elsewhere publishes travel and lifestyle design guides.
+Work with us here.